Canardoux/flutter_sound/doc/README.md

 τ is a large and complex project which requires to maintain multiple hardware platforms and test environments.

-We greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.
+{% include important.html content="We greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation."%}